 * If the therapist has reason to suspect the client is seriously in danger of harming him/herself or has threatened to harm another person.

 In couples therapy, I abide by a ‘no secrets’ policy on “secrets” and confidentiality in the context of our work together.
 My policy is based upon the premise that when I agree to work with a couple, I consider that couple/relationship to be the client.

 What are your fees?
 How do I pay?

 My fees for individual and couples therapy sessions are in line with the recommended fee schedule of the BC Association of Clinical Counsellors.
 Find my up to date fee schedule here

 All fees are payable at the time of service apart from e-counselling which payment is due in advance of each session.

 Cheque, cash and Credit cards (via Square card reader) are accepted in person.
-You can also make a payment online via PayPal.
-There is a charge for PayPal and Square reader payments.
+Credit card payments have a 2.65% charge added on.
+You can add a credit card to your JaneApp account.

 Do you take insurance, and how does that work?